(CNN)Here's some background information about Salmonella.

 General Information: (Source: CDC)

 Approximately 42,000 cases of salmonellosis are reported in the United States every year.
 The estimated number of actual cases, though, is much higher, at about 1.2 million, due to many cases not being diagnosed.

 Approximately 400 people die each year with acute salmonellosis.

-Salmonella live in the intestinal tracts of animals, birds, and people.
+Salmonella lives in the intestinal tracts of animals, including birds, and people.

 People become infected by eating foods contaminated with animal feces.

 Foods contaminated with Salmonella are often of animal origin, such as beef, poultry, milk or eggs, but any food may become contaminated.

 It rarely affects the taste, smell or appearance of food.

 Salmonella includes over 2,300 serotypes (species) of bacteria.
 Salmonella serotypes typhimurium and enteritidis are the most common in the United States and account for half of all human infections.

 S. typhimurium is most commonly found in food of an animal origin.